influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/database_management.md

 The query creates a retention policy called `one_day_only` for the database `NOAA_water_database` with a one day duration and a replication factor of one.

+> **Note:** To ensure data is successfully replicated across a cluster, the number of data nodes in a cluster **must be evenly divisible** by the replication factor.

+A cluster fully replicates data across each data node in the cluster.
+This lets a data node respond to a query without communicating with other data nodes.
+If data nodes aren’t divisible by the replication factor, data may be distributed unevenly across the cluster, causing poor query performance.

 ##### Create a DEFAULT retention policy

 ```sql